CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

 <h1>Privacy Policy</h1>

 <p>At CLOSER, we are committed to protecting your personal information and being transparent about what we do with it.
-We comply with the requirements of the General Data Protection Regulations (GDPR) with regard to the collection, processing, storage and disclosure of personal information.</p>
+We comply with the requirements of the General Data Protection Regulations (GDPR) with regard to the collection, processing, storage and disclosure of personal information.   </p>

-<h2>What does CLOSER Discovery's privacy policy do?</h2>
+<h2>What CLOSER Discovery’s privacy policy covers</h2>
-<p>Our privacy policy explains how we will use any data that you share with us.
-We are legally required to tell you how we will use this information and give you the opportunity to tell us not to use your information in that way.</p>

 <p>Our privacy policy explains:</p>